 For more than a century, the Seton Healthcare Family has established a tradition of service and clinical excellence in Central Texas.
-Amid national concerns about patient safety, Seton has joined a nationwide campaign, sponsored by the Joint Commission on the Accreditation of Healthcare Organizations (JACHO) and the Centers for Medicare and Medicaid (CMS) to encourage patients to become involved and informed members of their healthcare team.
+Amid national concerns about patient safety, Seton has joined a nationwide campaign, sponsored by The Joint Commission and the Centers for Medicare and Medicaid to encourage patients to become involved and informed members of their healthcare team.

 - Your health is too important to worry about being embarrassed.
 If you don’t understand something or things don’t seem quite right, don’t be afraid to tell the nurse or doctor if you have concerns.